khaledh/bitflow/90_writing_kernel_in_c.md

 i386-elf-ld: warning: cannot find entry symbol _start; defaulting to 0000000008048000
 ```

 While this worked, the linker produced a warning that it cannot find the default entry point symbol called `_start`.
-This symbol is usually provided by the C runtime, but since we're not relying on a runtime, we can tell the linker to use our kernel `kmain` function symbol as the entry point:
+This symbol is usually provided by the C runtime startup routine, which eventually call's the typical C `main` function.
+We can ignore this warning since we're not relying on an ELF loader; we'll jump to our kernel's entry point directly from the boot loader.
+However, it's better to get rid of the wraning, so let's tell the linker to use our kernel `kmain` function symbol as the entry point (not that this changes anything, but just to keep the linker happy):

 ```
 $ ld --oformat=binary --entry=kmain kernel.o -o kernel.img